 The Construction and Operations Management (COM) department is home to degree programs in applied management, engineering technology, and the general engineering non-degree sequence for the Jerome J. Lohr College of Engineering.

 The Bachelor of Science in Construction Management (BS-CM) is a program that prepares individuals for entry-level management positions within the commercial, residential, or heavy-highway-utilities sectors as well as subs, trades and service companies affiliated with the construction industry.
+The new online Associate of Science in Construction Technology (AS-CT) has been designed for people currently working in the industry who want to take on more responsibility or if you want to start your career in construction.
+See the link in Explore Majors [right sidebar] for more detail.

 The Bachelor of Science in Operations Management (BS-OM) program has two emphasis areas: manufacturing and electronics.
 Lean manufacturing, quality management, supply chain management, and process development are covered in the OM program of study.